 Karen Chester - Deputy Chair

-Karen Chester was appointed a Commissioner with the Productivity Commission in December 2013 and Deputy Chair in May 2016.
+Karen Chester was appointed a Commissioner with the Productivity Commission in December 2013 and Deputy Chair in May 2016, and re-appointed in 2018.
+Karen’s term ends on 27 January 2019, ahead of taking up the position of Deputy Chair of the Australian Securities and Investments Commission (ASIC).

 Prior to her Government appointments, Karen was a Partner at Mercer and Global Head of Infrastructure.
 Before joining Mercer, Karen was a Partner at Access Capital Advisers, having been the CEO of its corporate predecessor ─ Access Economics.